einarwh/escher-workshop/README.md

 ### Exercise 3 : toss

 Define a function `toss`, which resembles tossing a picture light-heartedly into the air!
 More precisely, it should rotate the picture 45 degrees around top left corner of the bounding box, and also shrink the sides of the bounding box by a factor of √2.

+Here's a visualization which includes both the original and the transformed bounding box:

 <img src="files/letter-f-tossed.svg" width="235" height="235">

+You don't have to work out the vector arithmetic yourself this time:

 ```
 (a’, b’, c’) = (a + (b + c) / 2, (b + c) / 2, (c − b) / 2)
 ```

+Whee!

 ### Exercise 4 : above

 Now we'll start combining pictures to create more complex, composite pictures.

-Define a function _above_, which takes two pictures _p1_ and _p2_ as parameters.
-It should produce a new picture which fills the upper half of the bounding box with _p1_ and the lower half with _p2_.
+Define a function `above`, which takes two pictures `p1` and `p2` as parameters.
+It should produce a new picture which fills the upper half of the bounding box with `p1` and the lower half with `p2`.

-So calling `above f (flip f)` should yield the following:
+Calling `above f (flip f)` should yield the following:

 <img src="files/above-f-flip-f.svg" width="200" height="200">